-After hearing Scheherazade in an elementary school general music class, Holly Mulcahy fell in love with the violin and knew it would be her future.
-Since then, she has won a variety of tenured positions in symphonic orchestras from Richmond to Phoenix and has performed on a variety of domestic and international tours including the Washington National Opera Japan tour under the leadership of Placido Domingo and the 2012 Carnegie Hall appearance with the Nashville Symphony Orchestra.
+After hearing Scheherazade at an early age, Holly Mulcahy fell in love with the violin and knew it would be her future.
+Since then, she has won multiple positions in symphonic orchestras from Richmond to Phoenix and is currently serving as concertmaster of the Chattanooga Symphony Orchestra.

 Holly performs on a 1917 Giovanni Cavani violin, previously owned by the late renowned soloist Eugene Fodor, and a bespoke bow made by award winning master bow maker, Douglas Raguse.

 It is a rich combination of great ingredients that make the Chattanooga Symphony & Opera instantly appealing.
 At first glance, the types of music programmed from season to season hint at the bold, purposeful, and passionate.

 Having made the decision to pass up similar opportunities in orchestras with larger budgets, it is a pleasure to see a chemistry between musicians and music director that reveals a genuine appreciation for making music with the dedication to excellence and sincerity.

 It is liberating to find a supportive and energetic board along with a dedicated and very efficient management which keeps the beautiful city of Chattanooga engaged with musical excellence.
 I’m delighted and honored to be a part of this organization by serving as concertmaster; it is clear to me that in a time where classical music faces a rapidly changing future, this is the right orchestra with the right people to keep such a great art form thriving.

 ~ Holly Mulcahy